Stanford Weather Forecast For The Week Ahead - NewsBreak

 - Windy: 25 mph

-Slight chance of light rain then chance of showers and thunderstorms during the day; while chance of light rain overnight
+Slight chance of light rain then chance of showers and thunderstorms during the day; while mostly clear overnight

 - Light wind